Program Admission Requirements

 - Evidence of up-to-date immunizations or evidence of serologic immunity as required by clinical agencies signed by a healthcare provider.

 - Documentation of a negative TB skin test (taken within one year) or chest x-ray (taken within five years) signed by a licensed professional.

 - The ASN student applying to the clinical core should review and sign the functional abilities form.
 The signature implies the student can meet the physical needs to support the physical duties required of a nursing student.

-- Prior to applying to the nursing program clinical core, students must meet with the financial service representative at the respective campus to discuss program costs.
+- Prior to applying to the nursing program clinical core, students must meet with the financial service representative to discuss program costs.
 This advising session will be documented in the student application packet.